Harishga21/End-mlproject1/README.md

-create a folder
+1.create a folder
-create a git hub repo
+2.create a git hub repo
 clone in that folder using #https link move one folder inside cd End-mlproject1 create template.py